-Vogue commissioned Barbara to design a custom-made couture dress and coat ensemble for the up and coming singer Adele at the 51st Annual Grammy Awards in which the young star went on to win Best New Artist and Best Female Pop Vocal Performance.
-Adele was featured in Vogue's April 09 Shape Issue wearing Tfank.
-She recently wore Tfank at her May 2011 performance on Dancing with the Stars and for her June 11 feature story in British Q Magazine.
-In August 2011 Adele wore Tfank to perform at the MTV awards.
-After winning a record breaking six Grammys Adele wore Barbara Tfank to celebrate her victory at Sony's 2012 Grammy party to celebrate her record-breaking six Grammys.
+Vogue commissioned Tfank to design a couture dress and coat ensemble for the singer Adele at the 51st Annual Grammy Awards in which the young star won Best New Artist and Best Female Pop Vocal Performance.
+Adele was featured in Vogue's April 09 Issue wearing Tfank, her look becoming iconic.
+In 2011, the singer wore Tfank at the MTV Awards, as she did again at Sony's 2012 Grammy party to celebrate her record-breaking six Grammys.

-In Spring 2010 The First Lady Michelle Obama wore Barbara Tfank's delightful floral jacquard pleated dress to kick off the Wounded Warrior Soldier Ride at the White House.
-Tfank is quoted as saying "I'm thrilled that The First Lady wore my dress and honored that she wore it for such a wonderful occasion...I'm very touched".
-(LA Times May 18, 2010.)
-Again on September 21, 2011 The First Lady wore Tfank's morning glory dress as she and the President presented the Medal of Honor.
-The iconic photo of the President and First Lady walking hand in hand on that occasion was featured on their recent appearance on Oprah.
-On May 24, 2011 the First Lady wore Tfank at Buckingham Palace when she and the President met Queen Elizabeth and the British Royal Family.
-Again on January 25, 2012 The First Lady wore Barbara Tfank's sapphire silk dress for the State of the Union Address.
+In Spring 2010, First Lady Michelle Obama wore Tfank's delightful floral jacquard pleated dress at the White House to launch the Wounded Warrior Soldier Ride.
+In September 2011 the First Lady wore Tfank's morning glory dress as she and the President presented the Medal of Honor, the iconic photo of the President and First Lady walking hand in hand featured on Oprah.
+In May 2011 Mrs Obama wore Tfank to Buckingham Palace when she and the President met Queen Elizabeth.
+In January 2012 the First Lady wore Tfank's sapphire silk dress for the State of the Union Address.
 Mrs Obama has worn Tfank on the campaign trail and worn designs featured in Vogue Daily August 2014.
 In October 2014 Tfank was invited by The First Lady to serve as mentor at the first White House Fashion Workshop.
 Tfank’s workspace, featuring her whimsical floral designs fashioned into a patchwork tablecloth, was highlighted in Vogue.com.

-Barbara Tfank resides in West Hollywood, California with her husband Peter Markham who heads the Directing Department at The American Film Institute Conservatory.
-Their West Hollywood home was featured in the November 2009 issue of Elle Decor.
+Tfank resides in West Hollywood, California with her husband Peter Markham, who heads up the MFA Directing Discipline at The American Film Institute Conservatory.
+Barbara received a BA from Skidmore College and MA from Stanford.